fatihkaganemre/FPlanner/README.md

 # FPlanner
-It is an app for creating gym or custom training plans and to track the exercises.
+It allows you to:
+- Create gym training
+- Create custom training
+- Display list of trainings
+- Edit/Remove trainings and exercises

+# Tech stack
+- SwiftUI
+- SwiftData

 # What is next:
-- Organise the code
+-